Skyscanner

 Great offers for everyone — traveller-type filter

-A new personalisation layer letting users browse by travel identity — Families, Friends, Solo adventurers, Business.
-Each filter surfaces contextually relevant deals and promotions, making it easier to find relevant offers without scanning everything.
+A personalisation layer letting users browse by travel identity — Families, Friends, Solo adventurers, Business.
+Each filter surfaces contextually relevant deals.
+Labelled following the Variant B icon test failure.

 05